Crowthorne

-Crowthorne is a large village and civil parish in the Bracknell Forest district of south-eastern Berkshire, England.
-It had a population of 6,711 at the 2001 census, which rose to 6,902 at the 2011 census.
-A 2020 estimate put it at 7,808.
-Crowthorne is the venue of Wellington College, a large co-educational boarding and day independent school, which opened in 1859, and of Broadmoor Hospital, one of England's three maximum-security psychiatric hospitals, which lies on the eastern edge of the village.
+Crowthorne is a village, and civil parish, in the Bracknell Forest district of southeastern Berkshire, England.
+It had a population of 7,806 at the 2021 census.

+Crowthorne is the location of Wellington College, a large co-educational boarding and day independent school, which opened in 1859, and of Broadmoor Hospital, one of England's three maximum-security psychiatric hospitals, which lies on the eastern edge of the village.

 History

 Crowthorne was only a hamlet until Wellington College opened in 1859 and Broadmoor Hospital in 1863.
+Crowthorne was originally part of the parish of Sandhurst, and acquired its name as the postal authority wished to give it a name to facilitate deliveries from Wokingham, instead of post coming from York Town (which with Cambridge Town became known as Camberley).
+"Albertonville" was suggested in hour of the Prince Consort, but the suggestion of "Crowthorne", after thorn trees at Brookers Corner at the top of the village, was adopted.
+There was a Crowthorne Farm prior to this, and it appeared as a separate holding in the Royal Forest of Windsor in the Domesday Book, although the present farm buildings do not date back to this time.

 Crowthorne railway station, originally Wellington College for Crowthorne Station, opened in 1860 and burgeoned quickly.
 In the 1960s, the Transport Research Laboratory established by the UK Government as the Road Research Laboratory (RRL) opened in Crowthorne.
 It was privatised in 1996.

 Geography

 Crowthorne is part of the Reading/Wokingham Urban Area.
 It lies 4 miles (6.5 km) NNE of Camberley and some 5 miles (8 km) SSW of Bracknell.
 The Crowthorne urban area spills over into the neighbouring parish of Wokingham Without.
 However, most of the housing is in Crowthorne parish, which is part of Bracknell Forest district.
 North of Crowthorne is Pinewood, which has a leisure centre, cafe and miniature railway.